protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 # Building an NFT Marketplace on Flow

-This tutorial will teach you to create a simple NFT marketplace on [Flow][flow] from scratch and deploying it on the testnet.
+This tutorial will teach you to create a simple NFT marketplace on the [Flow][flow] blockchain from scratch and deploy it on the testnet.

 ## Table of content (WIP)